 Preparing for an Episiotomy During Labor

-- Know the reasons an episiotomy may be recommended, such as fetal distress or shoulder dystocia.
+- Know the reasons it might be recommended, such as fetal distress or shoulder dystocia.

-- Discuss pain management options during the procedure to guarantee your comfort.
+- Ask about pain management options during the procedure so you know what to expect.

-- Familiarize yourself with the potential risks and benefits, including recovery time and impact on future deliveries.
+- Understand the potential risks and benefits, including recovery time and any impact on future deliveries.

 Post-Episiotomy Recovery Tips

-Incorporate gentle pelvic floor exercises as you heal and listen to your body’s signals.
-Rest as much as possible, and don’t hesitate to reach out to your healthcare provider with any concerns.
-Your comfort and healing are your priorities during this time.
+Add gentle pelvic floor exercises as your healing allows, and listen to what your body is telling you.
+Rest as much as you can, and reach out to your healthcare provider with any concerns.
+Your comfort and healing come first.

 Signs of Complications After an Episiotomy

-- Severe pain that worsens instead of improving
+- Severe pain that gets worse instead of better

 - Unusual swelling or redness at the incision site

-- Discharge that has a foul odor or contains pus
+- Discharge with a foul odor or signs of pus

-Complications such as infection, excessive bleeding, or poor wound healing can greatly impact your recovery.
-Early intervention can help prevent more serious issues, allowing you to focus on bonding with your newborn.
+Complications such as infection, excessive bleeding, or poor wound healing can slow your recovery significantly.
+Catching them early prevents more serious problems and lets you focus on bonding with your newborn.

 Early intervention for complications can prevent serious issues and help you prioritize bonding with your newborn.